flolilo/media-copytool/README.md

 ## Installing
 * [Download the zip](https://github.com/flolilo/media-copytool/archive/master.zip)
-* Extract all files to a folder (you can omit the .md-files if you want)
+* Extract all files to a folder (you can omit the .md-files and the LICENSE-file if you want)
 * Start the `media_copytool.ps1`-script.

 ### Troubleshooting